-Suppose any dispute arises regarding a foster youth's request to remain in the Charter School as the foster youth's school of origin.
-In that case, the foster youth has the right to remain in the Charter School pending dispute resolution.
+If any dispute arises regarding a foster youth's request to remain in the Charter School as the foster youth's school of origin, the foster youth has the right to remain in the Charter School pending resolution of the dispute.
 The dispute shall be resolved in accordance with the existing Charter School dispute resolution process.